-The New York City Campaign Finance Board (NYCCFB) set out to empower all eligible New Yorkers — over 5.5 million in total — to engage with this election, and specifically sought to support communities who were historically less likely to vote in the past.
+The New York City Campaign Finance Board (NYCCFB) set out to empower all eligible New Yorkers — over 5.5 million in total — to engage with the 2021 primary election, and specifically sought to support communities who were historically less likely to vote in the past.
 Through an honest dialogue, expansive educational resources, and an engaging and accessible website, the NYCCFB worked to educate millions of New Yorkers about how their local elections work, why they matter, and how they can get involved.

 And, with the City’s adoption of ranked choice voting — a new way for voters to express their preferences by ranking up to five candidates for each office on their ballot — it was imperative that New Yorkers had simple and reliable information to learn about the new system before voting.